julsam/dungeon-builder/README.md

 		corridor[3];	// heading (0 = North, 1 = East, 2 = South, 3 = West)
 	}
 ```

+Also check the `makePortal()` function if you want to change or add more types of doors (hole in the wall, opened door, closed door, secret door)

-Output example :
+## Output example

 ![output in the visualizer](http://i.imgur.com/cTc47xN.pngge)

-is the same map as this output :
+is the same map as this printed output :

 ```
                                                           #####